 The integrity of the IAEA did not escape damage from the India deal either.

-George Perkovich on the global nuclear future
+Global implications of the U.S.-India deal George Perkovich on the global nuclear future

 Director General Mohamed ElBaradei welcomed the prospective deal the day it was announced, before any of its terms had been negotiated: for example, how much of the Indian nuclear program would be put under safeguards, what sort of safeguards would be accepted by India, what parallel nonproliferation and disarmament obligations India would undertake.
 ElBaradei's early and apparently unconditional imprimatur effectively preempted international efforts to strengthen the deal's nonproliferation terms.
 Then, in 2008, when India negotiated safeguards with the IAEA, ElBaradei seemed to signal that the Agency should agree to terms less strong than some professionals in the safeguards division thought appropriate.7